Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Dataset Annotation Process

-\paragraph{Annotation Tool} We collect annotations for the UD treebanks using TALEN~\citep{mayhew-roth-2018-talen}, a web-based tool for span-level sequence labeling.\footnote{\url{https://github.com/mayhewsw/talen-react}} TALEN includes an optional feature that propagates annotations -- if you annotate ``McLovin'' in one section of the document, every instance of ``McLovin'' in that document will be annotated.
-This significantly speeds up annotation but risks certain over-annotation mistakes.
-For example, consider the token ``US'', which may show up in contexts such as ``The US economy...'' or ``THEY OFFERED TO BUY US LUNCH!''
+\paragraph{Annotation Tool} We collect annotations for the UD treebanks using TALEN~\citep{mayhew-roth-2018-talen}, a web-based tool for span-level sequence labeling.\footnote{\url{https://github.com/mayhewsw/talen-react}} TALEN includes an optional feature that propagates annotations -- if the user annotates ``McLovin'' in one section of the document, every other instance of ``McLovin'' in that document is annotated as well.
+This significantly speeds up annotation but risks over-annotation mistakes.
+For example, consider the token ``US'', which may appear with different senses in contexts such as ``The US economy...'' or ``THEY OFFERED TO BUY US LUNCH!''

-\paragraph{Secondary Annotators} In addition to collecting a full set of annotations from a primary annotator for each dataset, we also gather secondary annotations from another annotator on (at least) a subset of the data, in order to estimate inter-annotator agreement (Section~\ref{sec:iaa}).
-In general, we aim for at least 5\% coverage of each data split with these secondary annotations, although most datasets have significantly more.
-For each document that has multiple annotators, we selected the annotator who made the most annotations in that document and used their annotations as official.
-This means that a dataset may have multiple annotators, but each document has exactly one annotator.
+\paragraph{Secondary Annotators} In addition to collecting a complete set of annotations from a primary annotator for each dataset, we also gather secondary annotations from another annotator on (at least) a subset of the data in order to estimate inter-annotator agreement (Section~\ref{sec:iaa}).
+We aim for at least 5\% coverage of each data split with these secondary annotations, although most datasets have significantly more (Table \ref{tab:iaa-scores}).
+When a document has multiple annotators, we include the labels from the annotator with the most entities annotated in that document in the final dataset.
+This means a dataset may have multiple annotators, but each document has exactly one.
 We retain annotator identities in the data files.

-\paragraph{Annotation Differences and Resolution} When annotators disagreed on annotation decisions, and the inter-annotator agreement scores were low, we encouraged them to discuss the disagreements and decide if they were conflicting interpretations of the guidelines or fundamental disagreements.
+\paragraph{Annotation Differences and Resolution} When annotators disagreed on annotation decisions or the inter-annotator agreement scores were low, we encouraged them to discuss the disagreements and decide if they were conflicting interpretations of the guidelines or fundamental disagreements.
 In the former case, annotators came to an agreement on guideline interpretations and updated annotations accordingly.
 In the latter, the annotations were kept as-is.
 Not every dataset had this resolution process.